charissero/Routes/planning doc - routes.md

 >Technology :

 - The app will be developed using :
-1. HTML & JavaScript for UI, route display and interaction
+1. HTML & JavaScript programming lanaguges for the user interface, route display and interaction
 2. CSS for data processing and user profiles

 >Maintenance :

-1. Maintainer to update the app (with any changes in laws, API etc) and manage the app
+1. Maintainer to update the app (with any changes in laws, API, cycle network data set etc) and manage the app
 2. Maintenance of the app will also include feedback collection from the bristol cyclist community

 ![IMG_2657](https://github.com/user-attachments/assets/61baa274-bb49-4d8f-a6c5-cd430583819e)